nogueiraantonio/dscpe-widget-property-editor/README.md

 - [Vue.js](https://vuejs.org/) - Consider spending 1 hour on [this training](https://scrimba.com/g/glearnvue) on Scrimba.
 - [Vuetify](https://vuetifyjs.com) - This UI Framework will drastically saves you time.
 Nevertheless, it's optional so feel free to remove the dependency and use your favorite.
 - [Vuex](https://vuex.vuejs.org/) - This is the "store" object you will find in the template.
 If you are new to Vue.js, don't touch this for now.
 Only when you feel that props & emits are bothering you may come back here and learn about vuex.
-- [ES6](http://es6-features.org/) - You thought JavaScript is crap ? me too.
+- [ES6](http://es6-features.org/) - You thought JavaScript was crap ? me too.
 But that was before ES6...
 - [RequireJS](https://requirejs.org/) - That's the way you get access to 3DDashboard APIs.
 Whether you like it or not.
 - _Widget and 3DDashboard_ - Well, either you've been trained (lucky you), either you have a good documentation, either...
 In any case, you need to know the basics.